 1. Move into the house.

 The first option is to make the house your primary residence and move in.
 Make sure that if there is an outstanding mortgage on the house that the move makes financial sense.
 If there is no outstanding mortgage on the house, moving in could give you the chance to sell your existing home and live debt-free.
 Moving into the house is a practical option if you are the sole heir.

 2. Rent the house.

 Instead of moving into the house, you could turn it into a rental property.
 This is a smart option if you have some real estate experience and the time to take on the responsibilities of being a landlord.
+Luckily, you can be saved from the lots of stress and massive responsibility of being a first-time landlord.
+Landlord communication apps such as DialMyCalls do exist to enable you to manage your property and tenants both easily and effectively.
+If you are a first-time landlord and need to skip the stress that entails coordinating your tenants, get this app.
 A rental property is a great way to earn passive income.
 However, you will need to check with your local municipality if there are restrictions on what types of rentals you can have.